jaysylvester/citizen/README.md

 Of course, if you don't write the controller in a manner to accept direct requests and return content, it'll return nothing (or throw an error).

-To make a controller private--inaccessible via HTTP, but accessible within your app--add a plus sign (`+`) to the beginning of the file name:
+**Reminder:** To make a controller private--inaccessible via HTTP, but accessible within your app--add a plus sign (`+`) to the beginning of the file name:

     app/
       patterns/